ajuluc/Learning-Physics-with-Python/README.md

 # Motivation

-* Improving the Secondary education experience (in Nigeria) using programming tools such as github, python, overleaf/LaTex & R Markdown.
+* Improving the Secondary education experience (in Nigeria) using programming tools and platforms such as github, python, overleaf/LaTex & R Markdown.

 * Making Programming more inclusive for students with minimal opportunities/funding.